 Helpful and effective information, advice and guidance is important to us.
 At enrolment, we are prepared to have a conversation with any student who has not fully met the entry profile.
 All A Level subjects will be offering the two-year linear A level from September 2018.
-AS level qualifications will not be offered.
+AS level qualifications will not be offered, except in the Extended Project Qualification (EPQ).
+The EPQ will be run as an enrichment entitlement.